GilmoreEng/GOOD-form/GOOD-KiraW.md

 |Personal Development| "Unity Teaching BETA trainning:" Voucher recieved.
 Need to find the materials to review, and then schedule exam at Arvada RRCC testing center.
 |Culture/Community| Attended "Securing Grants from Foundations" and "Mark III AI/ML Education Series: Introduction to Computer Vision"
 |TDX/Service| Open OmniVerse entitlment license ticket.
 Gained access to enterprise download at NVIDIA.
 Closed ticket.
 |On-prem Cluster| Tested Mike code for OOD new apps for agedu server interface, and debugged his code and workflow.
 Tested new OOD Active Job plugin for grahana CPU and Memory usage displaying job specific data to users.
 SSO isn't seemless, but functional with seperate login action.
+Troubleshooting wendian OOD Shell app with Mike after SLURM update was pushed.
+Returned Mio compute193 to service with less memory (updated slurm and nhc configure files).
+Reviewed OOD ansible code for ood_custompartitions.rb and configure setting for dynamic_js remains off.
 |Cloud/HPC IaaS|
 |Admin Automation App|
 |Apps| Update OOD to new version of python module.
 Not pushed yet.
 Matlab 2024a rewrite html server app.